SOUNDS-RESEARCH/complex_neural_source_localization/README.md

 # Complex neural source localization
 This repository contains the code for the paper
-"DEEP COMPLEX-VALUED CONVOLUTIONAL-RECURRENT NETWORKS FOR SINGLE SOURCE DOA ESTIMATION" to be published at the International Workshop on Acoustic Signal Enhancement (IWAENC) 2022.
+"Deep complex-valued convolutional-recurrent networks for single source doa estimation" to be published at the International Workshop on Acoustic Signal Enhancement (IWAENC) 2022.

 ## Installation